-withdrawals, and purchases.
+deposits, withdrawals, and purchases.

 deposited in the Offender’s Trust Fund Account and a receipt for the same will be given to the

+offender.
 All checks and money orders will remain in the offender’s property.

-outstanding medical fees.
+account for outstanding medical fees.
 These funds will not be released at the time of your release.

-If you feel there is a discrepancy as to the amount of funds recorded in your account, you should
+- If you feel there is a discrepancy as to the amount of funds recorded in your account, you should

-administration by phone or request.
+Administration by phone or request.

 Indigent Offenders (No Funds)

-When an offender is incarcerated and has no funds, provisions are made for that offender to order
+- When an offender is incarcerated and has no funds, provisions are made for that offender to order

 Commissary is a privilege, not a right.
 It is intended solely for the comfort and

 Commissary services are scheduled as follows:

+that week.
 The order will be turned in as scheduled above.

-if deemed necessary.
+Jail if deemed necessary.

-Purchases cannot exceed the amount of funds in your account.
+- Purchases cannot exceed the amount of funds in your account.
 Account balances are printed on the

 commissary order slip.

-Commissary orders will list the item wanted by number, quantity, and price for those items.
+- Commissary orders will list the item wanted by number, quantity, and price for those items.
 The item

-numbers and price are from the list of approved commissary items available in each Pod.
+numbers and price are from the list of approved commissary items available in each pod.

-If you do not use your commissary slip, it is your responsibility to destroy the slip to prevent
+- If you do not use your commissary slip, it is your responsibility to destroy the slip to prevent

 unauthorized use.
 The Greene County Jail does not assume responsibility for your order slip.